 “Take your food and leave the auditorium.”
 The guest lecturer raised his voice.

 I sensed the irritation in his voice and realised that the words were addressed to me.

 Some students turned around and stared at me.
 I rose and made my way to the back door.
 I waited in the corridor with the yogurt in my hand.
 But as I no longer felt hungry, I threw it in the bin.

-When the lecture was over, I walked in from the front door of the auditorium.
-The lecturer was gathering the books and notes together.
-I looked at him and said quietly: “I apologise for the disturbance, I shouldn’t have brought food to the lecture.”
-He looked at me, no acknowledgement was shown, no words.
-Then he picked up the books and walked out of the room.
+When the lecture was over, I walked into the auditorium from the front door.
+The lecturer, a man in his fifties, was gathering the books and notes.
+I looked at him and said quietly: “I apologise for the distraction.
+I shouldn’t have brought food to the lecture.”
+He cast me a glance.
+He didn’t say a word but picked up the books and notes and walked out of the room.